 8.)
 When scanning, be sure to choose a common file naming format, such as JPG, GIF, PDF, or PNG (i.e. screenshots).
 JPEGs, GIFs, and PNGs can be opened and easily edited by many different apps, programs, and online image editors.
-Editing PDFs, on the other hand, require either a paid Adobe Acrobat Pro subscription, a fee-based Chrome browser extension, or, if you're using Windows 10, Xodo PDF Reader & Editor (free), or Apple's free Preview app.
-PDFs are much better for reading, printing, and conserving your original formatting.
+Editing PDFs will require different alternatives.
+There are several options available, including a paid Adobe Acrobat subscription, some versions of Microsoft Word, or any of the multiple online free editors.
+(PDFs are generally considered the best option for reading, printing, and conserving your original formatting.)
 I recommend not relying on a proprietary app or photo editing program because you'd always need to have that specific program to open your documents.
 (For example, I use Corel Paintshop Pro to scan, edit, and save images, but I never save images only using their proprietary .psp extension.)

 9.)
 Use an assembly line technique to keep things going at a steady pace.
 That will also help you to not forget an important step.
 I found it helped me speed things along when I used the following order when scanning and saving my files.

 a) Scan item.